EPL: Nothing better than a game against Arsenal says Diego Costa

-Chelsea striker believes today's clash against Gunners gives his side the perfect chance to arrest their league slump
+Chelsea striker believes Saturday's clash against Gunners gives his side the perfect chance to arrest their league slump

 London: Diego Costa says that Chelsea's game against Arsenal gives the club the perfect opportunity to arrest their early-season slump.

 Chelsea striker Diego Costa.
 Pic/AFP

 The Blues thrashed Maccabi Tel-Aviv 4-0 in the Champions League on Wednesday, the Spaniard scoring the third goal with a sublime volley.

 Jose Mourinho's men have struggled domestically, however, and languish in 17th place, having taken just four points from their opening five games.

 Chelsea face Arsenal at Stamford Bridge today as they go in search of just their second league win of the campaign and Costa believes that the match is a timely opportunity.

 "There's nothing better than a game against Arsenal to win and fix this situation," he told reporters.
 "If we win then we'll take a step forward in terms of confidence and points; we know about the importance of the game.